-Biden to visit State Dept. as US reengages with its allies
+Biden speech to signal to world that America’s back

 The State Department visit comes after Biden moved on Wednesday to extend the last remaining treaty limiting Russian and American stockpiles of nuclear weapons, acting just two days before the pact was set to expire.
 It also follows days after a coup in Myanmar that has emerged as an early proving ground of Biden’s approach to multilateralism.

-On another major foreign policy issue, Biden is weighing whether to cut off U.S. support that flourished under Trump for Saudi Arabia’s war in Yemen.
-U.S. aid has been condemned by the international community and has helped contribute to one of the worst humanitarian crises in the world.

-At the State Department, Biden may also address asylum claims for residents of Hong Kong there, according to one official.
+Biden may also address asylum claims for residents of Hong Kong, according to one official.
 He indicated during his campaign that he was interested in providing protection to people persecuted by the Chinese government.

 Officials said Biden would not necessarily override the record low refugee cap of 15,000 that Trump set for the current budget year.
 Instead, the 125,000 figure would be proposed for the budget year beginning Oct.
 1. The president is required by law to first consult Congress on his plans before making a determination.